 If you are passionate about the environment and working to ensure development is achieved sustainably, this is an opportunity to join a company which has long term sustainability at its heart.

-We are looking for someone who wants to develop a career in EIA Project Management, joining an established team who have built a strong reputation for handling complex and market leading EIAs.
+We are looking for someone who wants to develop a career in EIA Project Management, joining a friendly and established team who have built a strong reputation for handling complex and market leading EIAs.

-Working as part of the Company-wide team, you will be equipped with all the necessary knowledge, skills and experience to progress your career as an EIA Project Manager and will have the opportunity to work on a range of EIA projects including wind and solar energy developments, electricity transmission infrastructure, housing and mixed-use schemes and other land development projects.
+Working as a valued member of our team, you will be equipped with all the necessary knowledge, skills and experience to progress your career as an EIA Project Manager and will have the opportunity to work on a range of EIA projects including wind and solar energy developments, electricity transmission infrastructure, housing and mixed-use schemes and other land development projects.
 LUC also regularly undertakes independent EIA reviews, and you will have a key role to play in delivering this.
 In addition, there will be opportunity to work with the wider planning team on a broad range of projects including development management, green infrastructure, Strategic Environmental Assessment and Sustainability Appraisal.

 The role will include:

-- Undertaking day-to-day EIA project management tasks, including liaising with other project team members (both within LUC and external sub-consultants), attending meetings and recording/ tracking key project actions whilst working with experienced EIA project managers who will provide ongoing support and guidance.
+- Undertaking day-to-day EIA project management tasks, including liaising with other project team members (both within LUC and external sub-consultants), attending design workshops, meetings and recording/ tracking key project actions whilst working with experienced EIA project managers who will provide you with ongoing support and guidance.

 - Drafting text for EIA Reports/ Environmental Statements (ESs).